 Questioning is a great way to initiate a conversation.
 It demonstrates interest and can instantaneously draw someone into your desire to listen.
 Smart questions show that you know how to approach problems and how to get the answers you need.
 Fortunately, questioning can be learned more easily than other skills on this list.
-This top-rated course on how to ask powerful, emotionally engaging questions has all the advice you need.

 Needless to say, it’s all about the quality of questioning.
 If you ask what are referred to as “closed” questions, you’re going to get “closed” answers.
 These are questions that elicit brief responses, e.g. “Did you like your dinner?”
 Instead, you want to ask “open” questions, which probe deeper, e.g. “Where do you think we can improve our marketing collateral?”
 Of course, if you’re at a cocktail party, some questions are better saved for the next day.

 Good manners tend to make many other interpersonal skills come naturally.
 With business becoming increasingly more global, even for small businesses, manners are more important than ever.
 A basic understanding of etiquette translates to other cultures and their expectations.